rocky-linux/documentation/docs/guides/database/database_mariadb-server.md

 Switch to unix_socket authentication Y/n
 ```

-Obviously, the default here is "Y", but even if you answer "n", with the plugin enabled, no password is requested for the user, at least not from the command line interface.
+The default here is "Y", but even if you answer "n", with the plugin enabled, a password is not requested for the user, at least not from the command line interface.
 You can specify either password or no password and they both work:

 ```
 mysql